NDevTK/chromiumwiki/flags.md

 * **External Service Interaction:** If the variations system interacts with external services, ensure that these interactions are secure and robust.

+* **Optimization Guide Decision Logic:** Carefully review the decision-making logic within the `OptimizationGuideDecider` to ensure correctness and prevent vulnerabilities.
+Pay particular attention to input validation, error handling, and access control.

 ## Files Reviewed: